Content marketing continues to be the workhorse of B2B marketing — today 93% of B2B marketers use content marketing.

 Step 5: Know How Your Audience Consumes Content

 Know where your target market will consume content, and leverage the benefits of that medium.
 Will it be consumed on mobile?
 On desktop?

-It is important to understand how the medium you use can complement your content and how your content can best fit into each medium.
+Due to the fact that mobile search queries now surpass desktop, it’s important to understand how the medium you use can complement your content and how your content can best fit into each medium.